 Peter Polinski, Assistant Director of the Advising Center, will coordinate the Learning Community and also teach the accompanying sections of College Writing and the Freshman Seminar.

 Who are you?
 Who are you in relation to others?
 What is your identity?
 Your social identity?
 Are you a leader?
 How do you know?
 Would you like to be someone who has more influence and control in your life?
 Would you like to learn more about yourself and others?
 Would you like to be a more effective communicator and manager of time?
 The Leadership Learning Community explores these questions and many more through various interactive discussions and group activities.
-Students enroll in this course and a Freshman Seminar taught by the Dean of Students, Dr. Chris Holland, and also enroll in a complementary course and College Writing section.
+Students enroll in this course and a Freshman Seminar and also enroll in a complementary course and College Writing section.
 Students will participate in a variety of activities aimed at considering concepts of identity, leadership, relationships, interpersonal and intrapersonal dynamics, and critical thinking in relation to being more effective leaders.
 There will be group trips and activities in and outside of the Purchase College campus.
 This Learning Community generally attracts students interested in psychology, sociology, management, and general Humanities disciplinary areas, including students who are undeclared.

 Spirituality and Society (Residential Learning Community)